 - After receipt of microgrant funds, individuals will be eligible to apply again to the CASAA Microgrants Program only after a period of one year.
 This is so that we can extend this opportunity to as many faculty/staff pursuing scholarship on race, race, and antiracism as possible.

-For the first round of applications for the CASAA Microgrants Program, CASAA received a number of thoughtful proposals across the disciplines that addressed a variety of issues related to race, racism, and racial inequity across the globe.
+Each year, CASAA receives a number of thoughtful proposals across the disciplines that address a variety of issues related to race, racism, and racial inequity across the globe.
 These projects show “the breadth and genius of our Arcadia community as they seek to engage in the work of addressing race, racism, and social justice nationally and internationally,” says Founding Executive Director Dr. Doreen E. Loury.
 “These multifaceted proposals are just the beginning of the work that CASAA will be engaged in as we strive to support and to encourage the scholarship that faculty/staff produce.”

 Air Pollution and Environmental Racism in Philadelphia

-In his research, Dr. Prash Naidu aims to explore the impact of air pollution and environmental racism on people of color in Philadelphia.
-He will collaborate with Black community organizations and neighborhoods such as Point Breeze “to design the air quality monitoring project,” to conduct research necessary for future grant proposals, and to design a new undergraduate course at Arcadia “that centers around community-based, anti-racist research.”
-Read the full project description here.
+In his research, Dr. Prash Naidu examines the health impacts of human-caused, environmental change in Southeast Asia and North America, calling attention to “the political ecology of health and the struggles of environmental justice in diverse settings.”
+This particular project, supported in part by a CASAA microgrant, aims to explore the impact of air pollution and environmental racism on people of color in Philadelphia, as those who reside near industrial and commercial facilities continue to “face a disproportionate health burden…, with a two-fold increase in chronic respiratory diseases over the last decade,” the American Lung Association ranking the city in 2020 as the twelfth most polluted city in the United States.
+For this work, Dr. Naidu will collaborate with Black community organizations and neighborhoods such as Point Breeze.
+Since this project will require additional grant funding over time, he will use the CASAA microgrant to support engagement with community members “to design the air quality monitoring project,” to conduct research necessary for future grant proposals, and to design a new undergraduate course at Arcadia “that centers around community-based, anti-racist research.”

 Anti-Bias/Anti-Racism Training for NGOs